nymphernus/aion-corp/README.md

-the server part of the website is written in php
+the backend of the website is written in php

 the database used is mysql